 [Buffy folds her arms and nods to him to continue.
 Zoom in dramatically on Warren taking a deep breath.]

 - Everything's Better with Spinning: Buffy and Dawn make their mother spin around in her dress.
 Repeatedly.

-- Foreshadowing: Warren just appears an inconsiderate jerk until he sics his malfunctioning robot onto Buffy, hinting at the amoral nature that leads to him crossing the Moral Event Horizon the following year.
+- Warren is dismissive of Katrina and sics his malfunctioning robot onto Buffy, hinting at the amoral nature that leads to him crossing the Moral Event Horizon the following year.

 - Warren is packing to get out of Sunnydale when Spike turns up with a box of stuff from his Stalker Shrine and demands Warren build him another Sex Bot to Buffy's specs.
 This sets up "Intervention".

 - Freeze-Frame Bonus: April's Robo Cam shot includes a file menu listing such things as fetishes and sex positions, which is funny enough, but an even briefer shot when she shifts into "Protect Warren" mode includes actions including Taking the Bullet and I Know Kung-Fu.

 - Good Name For A Rock Band:Xander: I think I've actually turned into someone you want around after a crazed robot attack.

 Buffy: And if you ever start your own business, you have your slogan right there.

 - Green-Eyed Monster: Tara gives Willow the hairy eyeball when she catches her girlfriend checking out April.